ayuushhh/communi/README.md

-# Connect-Social-Media
+# Communi
-It is actually created by @Ed-Roh , I have made some differences and added some more features to it

 admin login id - admin@gmail.com

-password - admin123 (if you want to change it , you can do it in the code(form.jsx))
+password - admin123 (can change it in the code(form.jsx))

 install node &
 use this cmd - npm -i (in client folder and server folder too.... )

 #

 create .env file in server folder with this content :

 MONGO_URL="change this to db url of mongo db"

-JWT_SECRET='somesuperhardstringtoguess'
+JWT_SECRET='any string'

 PORT =3001

 #

 to run the prgm -

 in client folder , use cmd - npm start

-in server folder , use cmds - nodemon index.js , nodemon index1.js
+in server folder , use cmds - nodemon index.js (or npm start) , nodemon index1.js